MicrosoftDocs/dynamics365smb-docs/business-central/across-teams-overview.md

 ### Look up details of customers, vendors, and other contacts

-No matter where you are in Teams, you can look up details about customers, vendors, and other [!INCLUDE [prod_short](includes/prod_short.md)] contact.
+No matter where you are in Teams, you can look up details about customers, vendors, and other [!INCLUDE [prod_short](includes/prod_short.md)] contacts.
 This feature not only lets you view general information about contacts, but also gives access to interaction history, related documents, and more.

  [![Look up Business Central contacts from Teams command box](media/teams-contacts-overview.png)](media/teams-contacts-overview.png#lightbox)